Wolf Girl (band)

 Wolf Girl was a four-piece indie pop band from London, England.
 The band consisted of Healey Becks, Christabel Williams, Chris Wood and Carl Farrugia.

 After releasing EP Mama's Boy on Soft Power Records in 2014, the band released their debut album We Tried with Odd Box Records in 2016.
 They played Indietracks Festival in 2014 and 2018 and the prestigious Sŵn Festival in Cardiff at the end of 2016.
 Second album Every Now & Then was released on Everything Sucks Music in October 2018.
+They disbanded in 2019 for unspecified reasons.
+Healey Becks now plays in Fightmilk.

 Musically, they have been compared to The Flatmates, C86, Scarlet's Well, Sarah Records, Veronica Falls, Weezer, and Diet Cig.